 Our blessings bring equal responsibilities

-Which of these churches will our church be?
 Will we be part of God's purpose to add to the Body of Christ those purchased with His blood "from every nation, tribe, people and language"?
-(Rev. 7:9)
+(Revelation 7:9)

 Try these books:

 Get the CD titled: "Stuff you need to know about doing missions in your church"

 In his book, Falling in Love with the Church, church planter Larry McKain raises and answers a question concerning when a new church should get involved in global, ends-of-the-earth outreach.

 In many new and existing churches across North America, however, the question is often raised, "Why should we support our denominational missions' efforts?
 We need money for our ministry here at home.
 We are not strong enough to give money away.
 Now is not the time to be concerned about the global call of Christianity.
 We will be committed to that in the future, just not now."

 This is a common attitude found these days throughout the church.
 It is not a new attitude.
 This kind of thinking has been around for a long time.
 This is not just a monetary issuee; it is a theological one.
 It comes down to our basic beliefs about the church.
 Our answer is directly related to our doctrine of ecclesiology.
 What do we believe about the nature, mission and vision of Christ's church?